Project: Nutrition, Education, and Watershed Development

 Location: Villages in Pushprajgarh Block, Anuppur District, Madhya Pradesh

-Category: Training and Health Care
+Category: Education and Health Care

 IDS’s 2016 grant to the Watershed Organisation Trust (WOTR) nutrition and education project provided education to mothers of children in the critical age group of 0–5 years in eleven tribal villages—Ataria, Karan Pathar, Ranai Kapa, Piparia, Kusera, Koliha Tola, Lila Tola, Manpur, Padri Khar, Vicharpur, and Beldongri in Block Pushprajgarh of District Anuppur (Madhya Pradesh).
 A government-funded watershed development project in these villages complemented and sustained the work of the nutrition and education project.